What Lab Equipment Is Used to Measure Volume?

 Erlenmeyer Flasks

-These flasks have a narrow, cylindrical neck and a conical base with a flat bottom.
-They are named after Emil Erlenmeyer, the German organic chemist who designed the glassware in 1861.
-Erlenmeyer flasks are often used for mixing and heating solutions.
-They are typically made of borosilicate glass, which can be heated to high temperatures without breaking.
+Erlenmeyer flasks have a narrow, cylindrical neck and a conical base with a flat bottom.
+Designed by Emil Erlenmeyer in 1861, these flasks are used primarily for mixing and heating solutions.
+They are typically made from borosilicate glass, allowing them to withstand high temperatures without breaking.

 Florence Flasks